dienercn/rune/README.md

 ### 🏷️ **Brand name**

 **RUNE** (ɾʌn-​ĩ)
-A very short and concise Name with double meaning
+A very short and concise name with double meaning

 * **RUN** = eng., to run
 * **E** = eng., Event